willow-ahrens/Swizzles.jl/README.md

 Swizzles.jl was created to provide a trait-based dispatch mechanism for tensor kernel selection and array implementation.
-Swizzles uses `BroadcastStyles` and `eachindex` to help select implementations, and provides an alternative abstract array supertype, `GeneratedArray`, for new array types to target.
+Swizzles uses `BroadcastStyles` and `eachindex` to help select implementations, and provides an alternative abstract array supertype, `StylishArray`, for new array types to target.
 The language of `Swizzle` and `Broadcast` provides a high-level intermediate representation for tensor operations on which we can apply compiler techniques like symbolic programming and loop manipulation.